eudoxia0/eudoxia0.github.io/article/_posts/2025-06-05-notes-on-managing-adhd.md

 Analogously, I often fail to finish projects simply because I forget about them.
 I start reading a book, but I don't write it down anywhere (say, in Goodreads) that "I'm reading this book" is something I have committed to.
 I leave the book on a table where it's out of sight (and therefore out of mind) for all of my waking hours.
 I glance at it occasionally and think, oh, yeah, I was reading that book, and then I'm distracted by something else.
 And weeks later, when I've already started another book, I notice the first book, with the bookmark on page 20, abandoned.

-The todolist prevents this failure mode: you create a project to represent reading the book, and that project is now tracked, when you open the todo list, you can see it in the list of active projects.
+The todolist prevents this failure mode: you create a project to represent reading the book, and that project is now tracked, and when you open the todo list, you can see it in the list of active projects.

 ### How I Use Todoist